-- MUS 500.
+MUS 500.
 Foundations of Music Education (3).
-An analysis of the historical and philosophical roots of music education, which includes topics relating to current trends in educational thought and their implications for music education. - MUS 504.
+An analysis of the historical and philosophical roots of music education, which includes topics relating to current trends in educational thought and their implications for music education.

+MUS 504.
 Functional Piano (2).
-A course to enhance the practical keyboard skills of the classroom teacher. - MUS 505.
+A course to enhance the practical keyboard skills of the classroom teacher.

+MUS 505.
 Harmony I (2).
 A unified approach to the study of music materials and structure, with emphasis on small and large forms and performance interpretation.
 The course includes analysis of selected works from each period of music in the Western world.

-- MUS 506.
+MUS 506.
 Harmony II (2).
-Study of the form structure and harmonic structure of representative works chosen from Baroque, Classical, Romantic and Contemporary ideas. - MUS 508.
+Study of the form structure and harmonic structure of representative works chosen from Baroque, Classical, Romantic and Contemporary ideas.

+MUS 508.
 Marching Band Techniques (2).
 This course is designed to keep novice and in-service band directors current with recent trends of field maneuvers, which include charting of precision drills, the alphabet, pageantry, corps-style marching, flag corps, rifles and instrument placement on the field.
-The course covers the history of the band movement in America and preparation for both the concert and marching bands for contests. - MUS 510.
+The course covers the history of the band movement in America and preparation for both the concert and marching bands for contests.

+MUS 510.
 Computer Applications in Music Education (2).
 This course provides music educators with the basics of MIDI setup and troubleshooting, generating scores and parts, sequencing techniques, and the educational benefits of other types of music software in the classroom.
 Other topics may include digital audio recording, burning CDs, and creating compressed audio files.
-This course requires a general understanding of computer operating systems and applications. - MUS 512.
+This course requires a general understanding of computer operating systems and applications.

+MUS 512.
 Advanced Conducting (2).
-An advanced course in choral or instrumental conducting with emphasis on interpretation. - MUS 517.
+An advanced course in choral or instrumental conducting with emphasis on interpretation.

+MUS 517.
 Survey of Twentieth-Century Music (2).
-A study of representative works of the period as pertains to form, compositional techniques and stylistic features. - MUS 529.
+A study of representative works of the period as pertains to form, compositional techniques and stylistic features.

+MUS 529.
 Piano Literature (2).
 An in-depth study of literature for the piano.
-Stylistic and analytical study of selected works from representative composers. - MUS 530.
-Vocal Literature (2).
-A survey of vocal literature from 1640 to 1950.
-The solo and ensemble music from the beginning of oratorio and opera through the late 18th and 19th centuries.
-Stylistic and analytical studies of representative composers. - MUS 531.
-Symphonic Literature (2).
-A survey of symphonic styles in orchestral literature with detailed study of selected examples from representative composers. - MUS 534.
-Survey of Modern Practices in Elementary School Music (2).
-This course is activity-oriented with special emphasis on the latest workable techniques associated with teaching music to children. - MUS 535.
-Band Administration (2).
-Materials, methods, organization, and supervision of school band programs.
-Techniques involved with the preparation and performance of instrumental ensembles. - MUS 536.
-Choral Administration (2).
-Materials, methods, organization and supervision of the school vocal program.
-Techniques of teaching choral ensembles.
+Stylistic and analytical study of selected works from representative composers.